SSI BENEFITS – WHAT YOU NEED TO KNOW

 RESOURCES THE SSA DOES NOT COUNT

-The SSA does not count many of the things you own.
+The SSA does not count many of the things you own as an asset.
 Your home and the land that it is on do not count if it is the primary place that you live.
 Depending on how you use them, home goods, personal property, and a car may not count as resources.
 Life insurance with a face value of $1,500 or less per person usually does not count.
-Up to $1,500 in burial funds for you and up to $1,500 in burial funds for your spouse don’t count.
+They don’t count up to $1,500 in burial funds for you and up to $1,500 in burial funds for your spouse.
 Burial plots for you and your immediate family also don’t count.

 RESOURCES THE SSA DOES COUNT